jimktrains/kog/README.md

 		Example := Num # This is not allowed as it cannot be guaranteed  at compile time to be valid Example := Example + 2 # ditto

+## Arrays
+Arrays are defined by supplying an array size in the type definition.

+	MyList as Integer[5]

+Functions that take the base type of the array (Integer in the above example), may take an array of the base type and will return an array of the function return type and same size as the input array.

+	Methods
+		Square(x as Integer) as Integer
+			Return x*x
+	Body
+		MyList as Integer[5]
+		MyList := [1,2,3,4,5]
+		MyList[0] := 6 # [6,2,3,4,5]
+		MyList[5] := 7 # Syntax error
+		MyList := Square(MyList) # [36,4,9,16,25]

 # Sections

 * Object